This Is Why Your Moisturiser Feels Like It's Doing Nothing

-You can call us impatient, but we like to see fast results with our skincare.
+Call us impatient, but we like to see fast results with our skincare.
 If the label says it will be a few weeks before any noticeable changes, we get antsy.
 Case in point: our moisturiser.
-In the cold winter months especially, we find ourselves slathering on more product than we would in the humid, hazy months of summer but then we feel defeated when dry, flaky skin still happens.
+Especially in the cold winter months, we find ourselves slathering on more product than we would in the greasy months of summer, and then feeling defeated when dry, flaky skin still happens.
 After going through countless bottles and tubes of different formulas, our emotions and bank accounts start to feel drained.

 First order of business: Stop rubbing and wiping.
 If you normally just slather your moisturiser all over your face, Christine Chang and Sarah Lee, co-founders of Glow Recipe, say that's a key reason your moisturiser isn't working: "Instead of your usual application method, try gently patting your skincare in.
 This action increases pressure and also heat, both elements that help your skincare to absorb better."
-Chang and Lee add that "patting" in your skincare products is a time-honored tradition in Asia and Korea (and we can't get enough K-beauty, so we're taking this patting method as gospel).
+Chang and Lee add that "patting" in your skincare products is a time-honored tradition in Asia and Korea, so we're taking this patting method as gospel).
 Additionally, Dr. Ava Shamban of Beverly Hills says to apply moisturiser just after washing your face, when your skin is still damp, for best results.

 Last but certainly not least, Shamban says it's crucial that you get into a groove and stick to a moisturising routine.
 "It is so, so important to have a daily skincare routine—and use your skincare!
 We have all these great moisturisers sitting in our medicine cabinet, but if we don’t use them, they won’t work!
 Using moisturisers in tandem with an effective cleanser, toner, and other topical treatments can also help accentuate the power of your products."
 Also, sporadic use can disrupt skin’s healthy sebum production (the oil your pores release), wreaking havoc on your overall complexion.
 TL;DR: Be consistent with your moisturising routine.